trampgeek/moodle-qtype_coderunner/Readme.md

 answer box from that used to run the submission in the sandbox.

-  - the use of the QUESTION template variable, which contains all the attributes of the question including its questiontext, sample answer and template parameters (see below).
+  - the use of the QUESTION template variable, which contains all the attributes of the question including its question text, sample answer and template parameters (see below).

 ### Twig Escapers